ans-group/docs.ukfast.co.uk/source/fastdesk/getting_started/install_citrix_receiver.md

 ![Image176](files/Image176.png)

-Now that Citrix Receiver has been downloaded and installed, you can click __Continue__ here
+Now that Citrix Receiver has been downloaded and installed, you can click __Continue__ here.

-## Installing Citrix Receiver

-Run the Citrix Receiver file and go through the installation wizard

-Launch Citrix Receiver from your program menu
+You

 ## Configuring Citrix Receiver